Devsly-Devs/Ticket-Tool/README.md

 * You need to have [Node js V12.0+](https://nodejs.org/en/) installed
 * You need to have [mongoDB service](https://www.mongodb.com/try/download/community) to be installed
 * To install dependencies, just write `npm install` , And it'll start installing all dependencies
+* You need to have [.NET Core 3.1 Runtime](https://dotnet.microsoft.com/download/dotnet/3.1/runtime?utm_source=getdotnetcore&utm_medium=referral) to be installed.

 **Now,**
 * Go to config.json file and update your `Bot-Token`